Dr Alireza Nili

 - IOT in the building context / building resilience supply chains.

-- Social media platforms focussed on open-ended data and users’ tasks which are distinct from conventional business-to-customer platforms focussed on relatively fixed data and transactions; as well as social media platforms for collaborative learning.
+- Social media platforms focussed on open-ended data and users’ tasks; and social media platforms for collaborative learning.

 - Lecturer in Service Science